Skip to content

 Recurring BillingThe client pays a fee on a regular cycle (weekly, monthly, annually, or other) for ongoing service or subscriptions.
 Subscription-based services, retainers, memberships, or continuous service contracts.

-Choosing The Right Billing Format for Client
+Choosing The Right and Simple Billing Format for Clients

 • Fixed price: projects help clients budget with costs and scopes, but are more prone to disputes further along because of the lack of a written agreement of deliverables and defined project scopes.